Luis Monroy-Gómez-Franco

 Using a new data set, I estimate the patterns of social mobility in Mexico and its regions, contributing to the growing literature on regional social mobility patterns.
 I identify that although Mexico is a country with high levels of intergenerational rank persistence, thus low levels of social mobility, there is substantial variability across its regions.
 While 35 out of 100 individuals born in the bottom quintile of the household asset distribution and in the South of the country experience upward mobility, twice as large a proportion of those born in the bottom quintile but in Mexico City experience the same type of mobility.
 Controlling for multiple characteristics at the household and neighborhood levels, I find a penalization of 12 percentiles in terms of upward mobility against individuals born in the South, with respect the rest of the country, and a boost of 10 percentiles for those with origin in Mexico City.

-We study how the intersection between skin tone and sex shapes intergenerational mobility of economic resources in Mexico.
-Using two recent social mobility surveys, we estimate the rank persistence and transition matrices by sex combined with skin tone groups.
+We study how the intersection between skin tone and gender shapes intergenerational mobility of economic resources in Mexico.
+Using two recent social mobility surveys, we estimate the rank persistence and transition matrices by gender combined with skin tone groups.
 First, we find no differences in intergenerational mobility patterns between light-skin men and women.
 Second, the colorist mobility pattern observed in previous literature affects men and women differently.
 Namely, while women of intermediate and dark-skin tonalities have a lower expected rank than their light-skin peers, only men of the darkest tonalities suffer from the same penalization.
 Thirdly, women of intermediate and darker skin tones have lower persistence rates at the top of the distribution of economic resources than men of the same skin tonality.

 Modeling the Learning Impacts of Educational Disruptions in the Short and Long-run. (available here